WEBIST 2022 Abstracts

 Authors:

-Rafael C. Almeida, Glauco F. Carneiro and Edward D. Moreno
+Rafael Chiaradia Almeida, Glauco de Figueiredo Carneiro and Edward David Moreno

 Abstract: Context: Data openness can create opportunities for new and disruptive digital services on the web that has the potential to benefit the whole society.
 However, the quality of those data is a crucial factor for the success of any endeavor based on information made available by the government.
 Objective: Analyze the current state of the art of quality evaluation of open government data available on the web from the perspective of discoverability, accessibility, and usability.
 Methods: We performed a systematic mapping review of the published peer-reviewed literature from 2011 to 2021 to gather evidence on how practitioners and researchers evaluate the quality of open government data.
 Results: Out of 792 records, we selected 21 articles from the literature.
 Findings suggest no consensus regarding the quality evaluation of open government data.
 Most studies did not mention the datasetś application domain, and the preferred data analysis approach mainly relies on human observation.
 Of the non-conformities cited, data discoverability and usability outstand from the others.
 Conclusions: There is also no consensus regarding the dimensions to be included in the evaluation.
 None of the selected articles reported the use of machine learning algorithms for this end.